MathPlayer89/Student-Health-Conditions/README.md

 # Student-Health-Conditions
+## 📌 Aims of the Project
+In recent years, student health challenges-such as stress, inadequate sleep, poor dietary habits, and mental health issues have become a growing concern worldwide.
+These factors not only affect well-being but also impact academic success.
+However, the intricate relationships between these health factors and academic outcomes remain underexplored.

-This project investigates the intricate relationships between student health behaviors and academic outcomes.
-Issues like stress, inadequate sleep, poor dietary habits, and mental health challenges are widely recognized, but their specific impacts on academic performance remain underexplored.
-By analyzing multiple datasets, this project aims to uncover patterns, validate findings across diverse contexts, and provide actionable recommendations to improve student health and academic success.
+This project analyzes multiple datasets to uncover connections between student health behaviors and academic performance.
+By leveraging data-driven insights, we aim to provide actionable recommendations to improve student well-being and educational outcomes.

+## 🏁 Goal
+*  Develop and fine-tune a classification model to analyze correlations between health behaviors (e.g., mental health, physical activity, sleep) and academic performance (e.g., GPA, focus, grades).
+*  Identify universal patterns and context-specific trends by examining data from individual, national, and global perspectives.
+*  Offer evidence-based strategies to help schools, colleges, and policymakers enhance student success.

+## 🔧 Methodologies
+## 🚀 Possible Outcomes
+## 💡 Project Implications
-## Features
+## 🎯 Conclusion

 ## Purpose
 The primary objectives of this project are:
  #### 1. Identify Correlations